drdipepperjr/Color_Wars/README.md

 * a work in process (unimplemented)

 ####Game
 The user controls the black triangle and must take down enemies by shooting them.
-The player can die and then lose should the player's HP reach 0.
-The player's HP is decremented by one for every enemy collision (including enemy projectiles)
+The player can die and then lose should the player's health reach 0.
+The player's health is decremented by one for every enemy collision (including enemy projectiles)

 #####Player
 * Takes WASD for movement